 “As part of Operation Tīeke, they have helped alongside partners to prepare thousands of Ukrainian personnel for the battlefield.”

-It’s understood that the New Zealand Government has designated the Operation Tīeke deployment as ‘special service’ due to both the psychological impact on those who are deployed and its contribution to the maintenance of a rules-based international order and international peace.
+It’s understood that the New Zealand government has designated the Operation Tīeke deployment as “special service” due to both the psychological impact on those who are deployed and its contribution to the maintenance of a rules-based international order and international peace.

 Under the UK-led Operation Interflex, more than 60,000 Ukrainian personnel have been prepared for immediate combat operations.

-“Operation Tīeke is a major component of New Zealand’s effort to uphold the international rules-based order by directly supporting Ukraine against Russia’s illegal invasion and supporting the wider security of our European partners,” Ms Collins said.
+“Operation Tīeke is a major component of New Zealand’s effort to uphold the international rules-based order by directly supporting Ukraine against Russia’s illegal invasion and supporting the wider security of our European partners,” Minister Collins said.

-“I have seen first-hand the value our personnel are providing to the people of Ukraine, and I am extremely proud of their contribution.
+“I have seen firsthand the value our personnel are providing to the people of Ukraine, and I am extremely proud of their contribution.

 “I would like to thank our NZDF personnel and acknowledge the impact deployment has on their families.
 We appreciate your service and your sacrifice.”